sabap/PowerShell---Hyper-V-Veeam-backup-check/README.md

 # PowerShell---Hyper-V-Veeam-backup-check
-Email Admins a list of Hyper-V server that are not part of any Veeam backup job.
+Email Admins a list of Hyper-V servers that are not part of any Veeam backup job.

 This script will query your SCVMM Server for a list of all VMs and your Veeam Backup & Replications server for a list of all machines in all backup jobs.
 These two lists will be compared and a report containing Hyper-V machines that DO NOT belong to a backup job will be sent to you via email.